chetannada/ReactJs-Projects/README.md

 - index.html - _Root index file of Project_
 - index.css - _Global CSS file of Project_
 - Main.jsx - _Root js/jsx file of Project_
+- .env.example - _environment variables for this project to run in development environment (create a new .env file and copy all values from .env.example and fill the actual values)_

 ## 📚 Project 01 - React Redux Counter App